AlvinMuthoka/OverTheWire-Bandit-/README.md

 <br />
 <br />
 <h2>Level 1</h2>
 <b> To log into the Bandit Linux server you need to use SSH.
-I used the following command to get in.
-LogOn.sh
+LogOn.sh shows the command & how I used it to get logged into the server.
+The prompt for Level 1 is below.
-The password for the next level is stored in a file called readme located in the home directory.
+"The password for the next level is stored in a file called readme located in the home directory.
 Use this password to log into bandit1 using SSH.
-Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.
+Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game."
 </b>